 - Arkansas’ escrow process is similar to other states where a closing agent, (who is often an escrow agent or representative from a title company) is used to complete the transaction.

-- In Arkansas, buyer and seller often consummate the transaction at the same closing (or 'settlement') table.
+- In Arkansas, buyers and sellers often consummate the transaction at the same closing (or ‘settlement’) table.

 - After all the documents are signed by all parties, the closing agent then disburses all funds and the seller or seller’s agent gives the keys to the property to the buyer.

 - Arkansas has its own environmental features that influence which inspections get performed, such as termite inspections and termite protection contracts (a form of a service contract from a termite extermination company) are somewhat common.

 These are the initial tasks once a buyer is in contract, and are most often done in parallel to Part 2: The mortgage process:

 - An offer is accepted by the seller and a contract is signed and accepted.
 The escrow process begins.